 This is a third floor penthouse apartment sitting in a Grade II listed former maltings mill.
 There is a secure entry system as well as a lift for ease of access.
 The accommodation sits on one floor.

-Bright open-plan sitting room/dining/kitchen with two large sofas and chairs, feature fire, 50 inch Smart TV with sound bar, Bose and Wilkins docking station, small selection of books.
+Bright open-plan sitting room/dining/kitchen with two large sofas and chairs, feature fire, 50 inch Smart TV with sound bar, bluetooth docking station, Echo Show and a small selection of books.
 Two windows look out over Budle Bay offering fantastic panoramic views and spectacular birdwatching opportunities.
 There is a telescope and binoculars which guests are welcome to use.

 Dining space with table and seating for six.

 Kitchen is well equipped with electric oven with ceramic hob, large fridge/freezer, integrated dishwasher, Nespresso coffee machine, microwave, washing machine/dryer.

 Bedroom one with 5’ king size bed, double-height ceiling, wardrobe with drawer space.